High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-\begin{remark} In the present work we assume that the coefficients are constant in the stiff component and are a multiple of the identity matrix in the inclusions in order to simplify the exposition of the main ideas.
-The coefficients can be described in the following way.
+\begin{remark} In the present, in order to simplify the exposition of the main ideas, work we assume that the coefficients of $\AA^\e$ are constant in the stiff component and are a multiple of the identity matrix in the inclusions.
+The coefficients $A^\e(\cdot,\omega)$ can be described as follows.
 Consider a sequence of random variables of the form

-where $A_1$ is a positive definite matrix, then the coefficients defined by \eqref{defAe} are simply the $\e$-realisation of $A^{\varepsilon} (\omega)$:
+where $A_1$ is a positive definite matrix.
+Then the coefficients defined by \eqref{defAe} are simply the $\e$-realisation of $A^{\varepsilon} (\omega)$:

-(Notice that the operator $\mathcal{A}^{\eps}$ may be formally considered as the $\varepsilon$-realization of the operator $-\nabla_{\omega}\cdot A^\e(\o) \nabla_{\omega}$.)
-In a similar way we could analyse a more general problem when the coefficients in the constitutive parts of the composite are not assumed to be constant, namely, by setting
+(Note that the operator $\mathcal{A}^{\eps}$ may be formally considered as the $\varepsilon$-realization of the operator $-\nabla_{\omega}\cdot A^\e(\o) \nabla_{\omega}$.)
+Similarly, we could analyse a more general problem where the coefficients in the constitutive parts of the composite are not assumed to be constant, namely, by setting

-where $A_0, A_1 \in L^{\infty}(\Omega,\mathbf{R}^{d \times d} )$ are uniformly coercive.
-(One can look at an interesting simpler case when one does not change the geometry of the inclusions, but only the coefficients on the soft component.)
+where $A_0, A_1 \in L^{\infty}(\Omega;\mathbf{R}^{d \times d} )$ are uniformly coercive.
+(One can look at an interesting simpler case where one does not change the geometry of the inclusions, but only the coefficients on the soft component.)
 We believe that our analysis can be easily adapted to this more general setting.
 It will manifest, in particular, in the need to analyse operator $-\nabla_{\o} \cdot A_0 \nabla_{\o}$ with the domain being a suitable subspace of $W^{1,2}_0(\OO)$ instead of the operator $-\Delta_{\mathcal{O}}$.
-In this case one will get completely analogous results, in particular, the spectrum of $\AA^\hom$ will be characterised by a suitable version of the $\beta$-function, and the limit set $\mathcal G$ by a suitable version of $\beta_{\infty}(\l)$ (cf. \eqref{d:beta1} and \eqref{38}).
+In this case one will get analogous results; in particular, the spectrum of $\AA^\hom$ will be characterised by a suitable version of the $\beta$-function, and the limit set $\mathcal G$ by a suitable version of $\beta_{\infty}(\l)$ (cf. \eqref{d:beta1} and \eqref{38}).
 Moreover, the notions introduced and the results presented in Section \ref{s:relevant} can also be easily adapted to this more general setting. \end{remark}